cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 ## Verifying Unity can reference HumanFactors

 The binaries have been added to our project as assets, but let's make sure Unity is able to reference them in code.
-To verify that Unity is able to reference the HumanFactors binaries, we're going to create a new script and look at its references.
+To verify that Unity can reference the HumanFactors binaries, we're going to create a new script and look at its references.
 If we did everything correctly, Unity should automatically have added HumanFactorsCSharp as a reference.

 !["Creating a new C# script"](../assets/walkthroughs/unity/1_project_setup/create_new_script.png)